 Our staff is specially trained to use the American Society of Addiction Medicine (ASAM) screening tool.
 The ASAM criteria is the most widely used and comprehensive set of guidelines for placement, continued stay and transfer/discharge of clients with substance use disorder and co-occurring conditions, and all staff at The Way Back have specialized training in conducting these screenings, as well as utilizing the evidenced based practice of Motivational Interviewing and Relapse Prevention.

-In addition to all of The Way Back’s counseling staff being registered with the California Consortium of Addiction Programs and Professionals (CCAPP), we have licensed Marriage and Family Therapists on staff who provide Cognitive and Dialectical Behavioral Therapy and Solution Focused Therapy.
+In addition, The Way Back’s counseling staff are registered or certified by a recognized State of California Alcohol and Drug certifying board, we have licensed Marriage and Family Therapists on staff who provide an array of therapeutic evidence-based practices including Cognitive Behavioral Therapy and Solution Focused Therapy.
 These therapists train the counseling staff to use a strength-based approach to treat clients.
-The Way Back’s Medical Director oversees the medical component of treatment to ensure that all clients address physical or medical concerns while in a structured and safe environment
+The Way Back’s Medical Director oversees the medical component of treatment to ensure that all clients address physical or medical concerns while in a structured and safe environment.

 “I am humbled by the opportunity to oversee The Way Back’s expansion efforts and provide leadership to the amazing staff of The Way Back.
 It is you who make this program so effective for the residents of San Diego.”